Published: Sick Lit Magazine, 3/16/2017.

 “How?”
 Fingers unclench.
 A half step back.
 Cannot not look down.

 “Attachments, in death they are gone, you will be free from any sorrow.”
-Warmth breath cakes the inside of an ear.
-Words elongate.
+Warm breath cakes the inside of an ear.
+Words elongate, whispered.
 “You will be freeeee.”

 Another intake of air.
 Muscles tense, the world teeters.
 The pressure behind eyes, inducing a throbbing pain in the temples, crawls deeper into the skull.
 “Will I live after death, will I continue to live?”